dankamongmen/notcurses/doc/man/man3/notcurses_ncplane.3.md

 **notcurses_drop_planes** destroys all ncplanes other than the stdplane.
 Any references to such planes are, of course, invalidated.

+It is an error for two threads to concurrently access a single ncplane.
+So long as rendering is not taking place, however, multiple threads may safely output to multiple ncplanes.

 # RETURN VALUES

 **ncplane_new(3)**, **ncplane_aligned(3)**, and **ncplane_dup(3)** all return a